 Output files are saved in the main paths defined by the user.
 If radiance and reflectance output are selected to be saved, related files are stored in the same folder of the raw data.
-Output are saved separately for each channel: Incoming or reflected radiance.
+Output are saved separately for each spectrometer (FLUO and FULL suffix are used respectively) and for each channel: Incoming or reflected radiance.